jocowhite/watch-price-prediction/README.md

 For society, the project does not bring much added value.
 For watch lovers, however, it can be interesting and perhaps artificial intelligence can help jewellers determine the price of a watch in the future.
 This project started with the idea of detecting counterfeits, an ability that could actually protect jewellers from high financial losses.
 The problem that existed for this project, however, is the lack of a basis of watch pictures of fakes, as even fake watch online shops usually use the original pictures of the watches.

-Also important to add is that the scraping of online shops is a questionable way to get on the Data for this project.
+Also important to add is that the scraping of online shops is a questionable way to get on the data for this project.
 The pictures are only locally used and not distributed.
+And only used for university purposes.

 # Data